 3. Only prospect for business between 2-4pm, Monday through Friday.
 This is the slow time, and the managers will be more readily available to talk with you during this time.

 4. Emphasize that you are a locally owned business.
-We started as a family business, locally owned and operated in Redondo Beach, CA. The family business is something a lot of restaurants that we have spoken to really like.
+We started as a family business, locally owned and operated.
+The family business aspect is something a lot of restaurants that we have spoken to really like.

 5. Always offer potential clients good advice that they can use.
 For example, they should try to seat or at least acknowledge their customers within the first minute after entering their restaurant.
 Studies have shown people tend to get upset after a minute of waiting in a restaurant without being acknowledged.
 I have over 50 different ideas that could save a restaurant money, which I let the potential client know.
 Create a brochure of these money-saving tips and give it to your client for free.

 6. Once you start getting contracts, go and speak to the manager every week for the first month or so, to ensure that he or she is satisfied with the job.
 Check in monthly after that.